Harold O'Neal

-O'Neal's work has been featured and profiled in numerous publications and programs, including Forbes, NPR's All Things Considered, Fortune, Studio 360, and the 92Y, with The New York Times comparing him to Duke Ellington, Kenny Kirkland, and Maurice Ravel.
-He is considered to be among the greatest pianists and composers of this generation.
+O'Neal's work has been featured and profiled in numerous publications and programs, including Forbes, NPR's All Things Considered, Fortune, Studio 360, and the 92Y,.
+Notably, The New York Times comparisons of O'Neal to icons like Duke Ellington, Kenny Kirkland, and Maurice Ravel establish him not just as a contemporary peer but as a luminary in their esteemed company, solidifying his place among the pantheon of legendary pianists and composers.